holmes0078/Neural-Networks/README.md

 # Neural-Networks
-My solutions to Neural Network Computing HW's at NYU
+My solutions to Neural Network Computing Homeworks at NYU.